Kharkiv Tractor Plant: Building of the Plant in the First Five Year Plan

 Construction of the plant began in April 1930 in the steppe behind the station of Losevo, located 15 kilometers southeast of Kharkiv.
 The aim was a plant that would eventually make almost everything needed for a tractor from the iron and steel to the most complex parts.
 Construction involved some 10,000 workers, 2000 horses, 90 million bricks, 160,000 tons of steel and 100,000 tons of iron.
 The building workers were former peasants escaping collectivisation, demobilised Red Army soldiers and some members of the Komsomolsk.
 They lived in primitive conditions in some 1500 wooden barracks.

 Bricks were made on site with kilns constructed for the purpose and using local clay - some of which was dug out of the foundations.
 Materials were often hauled by hand and sleds.
 There were few machines - 24 powered concrete mixers and 4 gravel crushers.
 Building techniques often had to be learned on site by workers who in the past might only have built wooden peasant houses with their brick stoves.

 Workers were encouraged by the propaganda of the time which praised heroes like the bricklayer Arkady Mikunis who was said to have laid 12,000 bricks in a day in a contrived example of fast work or a young woman, Varva Shmel, who went from being a peasant girl to a mechanic.
 The plant had its own newspaper (Temp) and agitators.
 Forms of socialist competition were used and slackers could be punished by denunciation on wall newspapers.

-The shell of the plant was competed by July 1931.
+The shell of the plant was completed by July 1931.
 Some 500 specially selected workers were sent on special training courses in Moscow and Leningrad to learn how to use the new imported equipment.
 The first test tractors were produced in August and full production begun in October 1931.
 The opening of the plant was a major propaganda event both in the Ukrainian SSR and the wider USSR.